-Indexed universal life insurance (IUL) is an innovative, low risk type of permanent life insurance policy intended primarily for people who are interested in long term life insurance coverage that can generate tax advantaged distributions in retirement.
+Indexed universal life insurance (IUL) is an innovative, low risk type of permanent life insurance.
+It is primarily intended for people interested in long term life insurance coverage and tax advantaged distributions, typically used in retirement.
 IUL policies are well suited for life insurance buyers seeking large policies, often referred to as jumbo life insurance policies.
-For some considering premium financing, they may benefit by considering a properly designed IUL (see reasons below).
-The use of indexing strategies guarantees there will never be market losses, making it appealing to many risk averse and high net worth consumers.
-Although some are unfamiliar with the detailed mechanics of indexing, the fact that 0% is the lowest credited rate possible in any given year makes it attractive.
-When the stock market is down 30%, the interest credited to the IUL policy will never be below 0%.
+When premium financing is considered, some consumers choose a properly designed indexed product (see reasons below).
+The use of indexing strategies guarantees there will never be cash value lost during down years in the market.
+No market losses makes it appealing to risk averse consumers.
+The fact that 0% is the lowest credited rate possible makes it attractive, especially when the stock market is down 30%.
+The interest credited to IUL policies will never be below 0%.

 Do IUL policies reduce risk for life insurance buyers?
-None of the policy’s cash value is ever invested directly in the stock market.
-The indexes provide a buffer against normal market volatility.
+Since none of the policy’s cash value is ever invested directly in the stock market, it does provide a buffer against normal market volatility.
 “Zero is your hero” feels pretty good when markets are down 25%.
+Market losses during these years can be quite damaging to a portfolio.

-The use of indexing strategies puts Indexed Universal Life in a special life insurance category.
-It may have the lowest net cost of any policy in the medium term and the long term, depending on how the markets perform and the policies are credited.
-Some people consider it to be the best life insurance policy because of its unique design.
-In order for it to be managed successfully, it does require a greater level of understanding and responsibility for the policyowner.
-With the proper amount of education about indexing principles, indexed universal life is worthy of consideration for suitable life insurance buyers, especially those meeting some, or all of the following criteria:
+The use of indexing strategies may result in the lowest possible net cost of any policy in the medium and long term.
+Of course, this depends on how markets perform and the how the policies are credited.
+In order to experience optimal returns, it does require a greater level of understanding and responsibility for the policyowner.
+It is definitely not a set it and forget it type of life insurance policy.
+With the proper amount of education, indexed universal life is suitable for the following insurance buyers:

 - High net worth.